 The PA Employer Withholding Guide provides information about the personal income tax percentage rate, but what about the other taxes employers should understand?
 The Pennsylvania Department of Revenue has a separate resource for these taxes.
 See their Current Tax Rates guide to look up any tax you might need to know – from Inheritance and Estate Tax to PA Sales Tax.

 No PA employer withholding guide is complete without a mention of the state’s unemployment compensation rates.
 At the end of each calendar year, a Contribution Rate Notice, Form UC-657, is mailed to employers to show the rate effective for the upcoming year.
 The percentage is applied to taxable wages and determine the amount of employer contributions due.
 If you wish to appeal your UC tax rate, you can file a written appeal within 90 days of the mailing date.

 As in most state, the Pennsylvania Unemployment Compensation rate differs between businesses.
 There are standard rates for positive reserve account balances, negative reserve account balances, construction businesses, non-construction businesses, and an experience-based rate.
 For more information about your business’s US rate, check the State’s Office of Unemployment Compensation resource, a PA employer withholding guide in and of itself.

 Figuring Out Your Employer Withholding Forms with AMS

-If you’re unsure how a semi-automated payroll software can assist with withholding and forms filing, see below for a list of highlighted software features.
+If you’re unsure how a semi-automated payroll software, like a construction payroll software, can assist with withholding and forms filing, see below for a list of highlighted software features.